 St. Joseph’s/Candler program designed to help patients with movement disorders

-The Movement Disorders Program offers comprehensive care for Parkinson’s, Essential Tremor and other movement disorder patients
+The Movement Disorders Program offers comprehensive care for Parkinson’s, Essential Tremor and other movement disorders patients

-To ensure patients with movement disorders receive the highest quality of care, St. Joseph’s/Candler offers the Movement Disorders Program (MDP), a program dedicated to comprehensive evaluation and treatment of movement disorders.
+To ensure patients with movement disorders receive the highest quality of care, St. Joseph’s/Candler offers the Movement Disorders Program (MDP), a program dedicated to comprehensive evaluation, treatment, education and resource support.

 A movement disorder is defined as a group of neurological conditions causing involuntary or abnormal movement.
 Examples of movement disorders can include Parkinson’s disease, restless leg syndrome, Tourette’s Syndrome, Essential Tremor, Huntington’s disease and other related neurological disorders.